karlseguin/websocket.zig/readme.md

 ## Config
 The 4th parameter to `websocket.listen` is a configuration object.

 * `port` - Port to listen to.
-Default: `9223`,
+Default: `9223`.
 * `max_size` - Maximum incoming message size to allow.
 The server will dynamically allocate up to this much space per request.
-Default: `65536`,
+Default: `65536`.
 * `buffer_size` - Size of the static buffer that's available per connection for incoming messages.
 While there's other overhead, the minimal memory usage of the server will be `# of active connections * buffer_size`.
-Default: 4096,
+Default: `4096`.
 * `address` - Address to bind to.
-Default: `"127.0.0.1"``,
+Default: `"127.0.0.1"`.
 * `max_handshake_size` - The maximum size of the initial handshake to allow.
 Default: `1024`.

-Setting `max_size == buffer_size` is valid and will ensure that only the initial `buffer_size` bytes will be allocated.
+Setting `max_size == buffer_size` is valid and will ensure that no dynamic memory allocation occurs once the connection is established.

 The reason for the separate configuration values of `max_handshake_size` and `buffer_size` is to reduce the cost of invalid handshakes.
 When the connection is first established, only `max_handshake_size` is allocated.
 Unless you're expecting a large url/querystring value or large headers, this value can be relatively small and thus limits the amount of resources committed.
 Only once the handshake is accepted is `buffer_size` allocated.
 However, keep in mind that the websocket handshake contains a number of mandatory headers, so `max_handshake_size` cannot be set super small either.